Celebrate 20 Years of BringFido! $20 off a $250+ hotel booking with promo code PAWTY

 Four-legged guests are welcome at the Choctaw Welcome Center.
 Photo by Choctaw Welcome Center

-The first rest area coming into Oklahoma from Texas on US Highway 69 is the Choctaw Welcome Center, a destination for free coffee, travel information, and unique gifts and souvenirs made by Choctaw Artisans.
-The Welcome Center features two fenced-in dog parks for large and small pups and two kennels that can be locked if you need to come into the Welcome Center and Store.
+The first rest area as you enter Oklahoma from Texas on US Highway 69 is the Choctaw Welcome Center, a destination for free coffee, travel information, and unique gifts and souvenirs made by Choctaw Artisans.
+The Welcome Center features two fenced-in dog parks for large and small pups, and two kennels that can be locked if you need to go inside the Welcome Center and Store.
 Be sure to check out the life-size replica of a Choctaw Hut and a traditional grass Arbor, along with the historic “Message Tree,” where travelers of old would nail messages to the bark for those who followed.

 Plenty of room to roam at Stuckey’s.
 Photo by BringFido/Jacquelyn

-Right off I-95 in the heart of the state is a South Carolina classic road stop, Stuckey's of Summerton.
-Here, Fido can truly stretch his legs in the expansive fenced dog park, and you can pick up some quintessential southern road-tripping essentials like the famous Pecan Logs Rolls, Peanut Brittle, and Milk Chocolate Gophers.
-Stuckey’s also features a dog park at their Perry, GA location on I-75.
+Right off I-95 in the heart of the state is a South Carolina classic road stop, Stuckey's Dog Park.
+Here, Fido can stretch his legs in the expansive fenced dog park, and you can pick up some quintessential southern road-tripping essentials like the famous Pecan Log Rolls, Peanut Brittle, and Milk Chocolate Gophers.
+Stuckey’s also features a dog park at their Perry, GA, location on I-75.

-If you need to rest a bit longer, kick back at the Holiday Inn Santee, just south of Summerton.
-Enjoy a dinner of oysters, shrimp, or crab on the dog-friendly patio of nearby Santee Bistro.
+If you need to rest a bit longer, kick back at the Holiday Inn Santee by IHG, just south of Summerton.
+Enjoy a dinner of oysters, shrimp, or crab on the dog-friendly patio of nearby Santee Seafood Bistro.

 Davis Travel Centers Dog Park